Daethyra/Build-RAGAI/src/llm_utilikit/Custom-GPT-Machine_Guide_Sheets/Assistant_Architect/1-LangChain--Core_Concepts.md

 ## Introduction

-This document covers the core concepts needed to get started with LangChain, LangServe, and LangSmith.
-It aims to provide a focused introduction to the essential building blocks for developing applications with these tools.
+This document covers the core concepts needed to get started with LangChain.
+It aims to provide a focused introduction to the essential building blocks for developing applications with this library.

 ## Prompt + LLM